Soort project:

 Amsterdam Vaart!

-In this project, we worked with the municipality of Amsterdam, the Port of Amsterdam, and Waternet.
-The aim was to shift as much of the transport of construction materials from the road to the water as possible.
-In many cases, this required a multimodal construction hub.
+In this project, we collaborated with the Municipality of Amsterdam, Port of Amsterdam, and Waternet.
+The goal was to shift as much transport of construction materials as possible from road to water.
+To make this possible, a multimodal construction hub was often necessary.

-A multimodal construction hub is a disconnection point for the transhipment of construction materials from road to water and vice versa.
-It offers opportunities for the temporary storage of building materials and the combining of transport.
+A multimodal construction hub is a transfer point for the transshipment of construction materials from road to water and vice versa.
+It offers possibilities for the temporary storage of construction materials and the consolidation of construction material transport.

-A number of multimodal construction hubs were launched as early as 2018.
-Initial experience with the transportation of building materials by water was also gained in four construction projects.
-In this project, we focused on monitoring the effect of implementing and working with a multimodal construction hub.
+Between 2018 and 2023, experiences were gained with multimodal construction hubs and the transport of construction materials over water.
+In this project, we focused on monitoring the effect of applying and working with a multimodal construction hub.

-The Municipality of Amsterdam used the experiences in developing policy on goods transport by water.
-The positive results from 2018 have ensured that there will be a follow-up for several construction projects in Amsterdam, among others.
-For more information on the 2018 findings, please read the final report Amsterdam Vaart (pdf) (pdf).
+The Municipality of Amsterdam used the experiences to develop policies on goods transport over water.
+The positive results have led to a continuation for several construction projects in Amsterdam.
+For more information on the findings, read the final report of Amsterdam Vaart (pdf).

 Get inspired